-Once you’ve decided to apply to the Bing Stanford in Washington Program complete the steps below.
+Once you’ve decided to apply to the Bing Stanford in Washington Program, complete the steps below.
+Please be sure to consult our eligibility requirements to make sure you are eligible for the program.
 It is highly recommended that you carefully read every step.

 1. Complete the online application

 This may take longer than anticipated.
 Please give yourself plenty of time to read over, understand, and reflect on each part of the application.
 Your application should draw upon the interests demonstrated in your resume and transcript.
 For example: if you’re interested in education policy and you’ve taken a class about education in America and you’ve been working at East Palo Alto Tennis and Tutoring for the past year, you should incorporate all of these experiences into your essays.